Piero Piccioni: Awards and legacy

 Piccioni won many prestigious prizes including the David di Donatello Award for the movie Swept Away (1975), Nastro d'argento Award for the movie Salvatore Giuliano by Francesco Rosi (1963), Prix International Lumière 1991, Anna Magnani Award 1975 and Vittorio De Sica Award 1979.

 His song "Traffic Boom" was featured as the song for the fictional Logjammin movie-within-a-movie in The Big Lebowski.

 The song "It's Possible" from "Il Dio Sotto la Pelle" was sampled by Hollywood JB for DJ Khaled's "Jermaine's Interlude" on his Major Key album featuring J Cole, as well as on Isaiah Rashad's Headshots (4r da Locals), and Lucki's "Waiting On".
-Many other samples have been used from his vast body of work in recent years, especially from Camille 2000, Amore Mio Aiutami, Il Dio Sotto la Pelle, Anna Karenina (TV series) and Colpo Rovente, among others.

-His music is compiled into playlists in all platforms and is extensively sampled by the lo-fi community.
+The Montesi affair

-In 1953 Piccioni was falsely implicated in the Montesi scandal, after a conspiracy designed to force the resignation of his father Attilio from the highest positions in the government (he was Foreign minister at the time).
-On dubious information, journalists spun fabrications that he had been present, close to a villa near a beach where a girl was found drowned, allegedly after a party (which in fact never took place).
+In 1953 Piccioni was falsely implicated in the Montesi scandal, after a conspiracy designed to force the resignation of his father Attilio from the highest positions in the government (he was Foreign Minister at the time).
+On dubious information, journalists spun fabrications that he had been present, close to a villa near a beach where a girl was found drowned, allegedly after a party (which never took place).

 Piccioni was acquitted in Venice in 1957 together with others after lengthy trials and tribulations, and his accusers were eventually sentenced for slander and calumny.
-To this day this case is known in Italy as one of the first events in post war history where 'la macchina del fango' or the mud machine' was used as a means for political régime change.
+To this day this case is known in Italy as one of the first events in post-war history where la macchina del fango or the "mud machine" was used as a means for political régime change.